-- The symmetric difference between a maximum matching and the partial matching M found after the first $\sqrt{n}$ steps is a set of vertex-disjoint alternating cycles, alternating paths and augmenting paths. - Consider the augmenting paths.
-Each of them must be at least $\sqrt{n}$ long, so there are at most $\sqrt{n}$ such paths.
-Moreover, the maximum matching is larger than M by at most $\sqrt{n}$ edges. - Each step of the algorithm augments the dimension of M by one, so at most $\sqrt{n}$ further steps are enough. - The whole algorithm executes at most $2\sqrt{n}$ steps, each running in $\Theta(m)$ time, hence the time complexity is $\Theta(m\sqrt{n})$ in the worst case.
+- ... - Each step of the algorithm augments the dimension of M by one, so at most √n furhter steps are enough. - The whole algorithm executes at most $2\sqrt{n}$ steps, each running in Θ (m) time, hence the time complexity is $\Theta(m\sqrt{n})$ in the worst case.

-- In many cases this complexity can be improved. - For example, in the case of random sparse bipartite graphs it has been proved [Bast et al.'06] that the augmenting paths have in average logarithmic length. - As a consequence, the Hopcroft-Karp algorithm runs only O(log n) steps and so it can be executed in O(m log n) time.
+- In many cases, this complexity can be improved. - For example, in the case of random sparse bipartite graphs, it has been proved [Bast et al.'O6] that the augmenting paths have an average logarithmic length. - As a consequence, the Hopcroft-Karp algorithm runs only O(log n) steps so it can be executed in O(m log n) time.

 - Each edge has a cost - The definition of weighted matching is the same as the simple matching (weight does not affect the definition) - We look for a minimum weight perfect matching - Note.
-This is equivalent to look for a maximum weight perfect matching, where the weights are all negative.
+This is equivalent to looking for a maximum weight perfect matching, where the weights are all negative.